CareyMetheringham/MardenPark/README.md

 Accounting for ancestry of juvenile trees by unlinked sites

 ### allele_shift_correlation.R
+Correlation of effect size with alle frequency shift Based on methods and code by Richard A. Nichols
+Create Figure 3

 ### sequoia_pedigree_subset.Rmd
 Notebook used to estimate most likely parentage using sequoia.

 ###  parent_offspring_allele_shift.R
 Uses effect_sizes.csv, gebv_site_frequencies.csv and related_trees.csv to test if allele frequencies differ from that expected from likely frequency

 ###  parent_offspring_correlation.R
 Tests and plots correlation of adult GEBV and score with offspring health